ppstxd/False_Positive_Analysis/README.md

 ## Example Predictions

 The following tiles show a some examples of UNET model prediction vs. Random Forest model performance, again with the goal to mask out false positive predictions made by UNET.
+Please note that The Random Forest model prediction has no-data values where some or all predictor variables were not available (mostly the "class" variable).

 ### **Example 1**